So you go deeper - A trip through Pnau's 'Changa'

-An eccentric piece of creative writing journeying through time, space and 'Changa', to accompany the album's release.
-Inspired by the album, an interview with Nick Littlemore, psychedelic trips in the deepest darkest jungle and solid rave sessions on the deepest darkest dancefloor.
+A piece of creative writing journeying through time, space and 'Changa', to accompany the album's release.
+Inspired by the album, an interview with Pnau's Nick Littlemore, psychedelic trips in the deepest darkest jungle and solid rave sessions on the deepest darkest dancefloor.

 You begin with a disco strut.
 The bass slaps you forward; a voice tickles you sideways.
 A piano keyed euphoria swells around you and sucks you upwards into the belly of a cosmic beast.
 You pop up like a cork and float down a river of innocence.
 The river twists.

 You’re spiralling upwards, outwards, inwards; you’re pixelating and ruminating and exploding into a stratosphere of sugary abandon.
 No, wait, fuck, you’re back on the dance floor.
 Anchored by the four-four.
 Feet pedalling, shoulders loose and a smile so wide it hurts.
 You smile wider.
 You dance harder.
 You go deeper.